aychan/githubDemo/README.md

 Further reading if still need assistance downloading Git: https://www.atlassian.com/git/tutorials/install-git

-*Also, if using the terminal is really not your thing, Github does have a downloadable GUI applications for all operating systems for more visual representations of repositories, branches - you name it: https://git-scm.com/downloads/guis/
+*Also, if using the terminal is really not your thing, Git does have a downloadable GUI applications for all operating systems for more visual representations of repositories, branches - you name it: https://git-scm.com/downloads/guis/